 Serbia has not readmitted any third-country national who does not have a valid visa or residence permit to stay in Serbia since October 2015, therefore the application of this inadmissibility ground was clearly malevolent.

 The Metropolitan Administrative and Labour Court turned to the CJEU, requesting a preliminary ruling on whether the July 2018 amendments to the Asylum Act violate the EU asylum acquis.
 Several similar cases were suspended based on this referral.
-However, in the meantime, due to the courts’ dispute over the territorial jurisdiction of the cases (see section on Regular procedure: Appeal), the cases were transferred to the Szeged Court.
+However, in the meantime, due to the courts’ dispute over the territorial jurisdiction for the cases (see section on Regular procedure: Appeal), the cases were transferred to the Szeged Court.
 In several cases, the Szeged Court did not maintain the suspension, but quashed the former IAO’s inadmissibility decisions and at the same time annulled the placement of the applicants in the transit zones.
-The Szeged Court directly applied Articles 33 and 35 of the recast Asylum Procedures Directive and stated that the new inadmissibility ground is not in compliance with Article 33, therefore, it did not apply the domestic provision.
+The Szeged Court directly applied Articles 33 and 35 of the recast Asylum Procedures Directive and stated that the new inadmissibility ground was not in compliance with Article 33, therefore, it did not apply the domestic provision.
 Nonetheless, the Court examined the first country of asylum principle and the required sufficient protection criteria regarding Serbia.
-The Court emphasised that the pure existence of international conventions ratified by countries is not sufficient but their applicability has to be examined, as well.
+The Court emphasised that the pure existence of international conventions ratified by countries is not sufficient; their application in practice has to be examined, as well.
 Having analysed the available country of origin information, the Court declared that the sufficient protection could not be assessed in the case of Serbia.
 Furthermore, the Court stated that the former IAO did not take any measure towards the Serbian authorities on the readmission of the applicants.
 In one case however, the Court did not find any problems with the application of such inadmissibility ground that was, according to the Court, in line with the Directive, and rejected the appeal.
 As of February 2019, the jurisdiction was transferred to the Metropolitan Court and there the practice also differed and certain inadmissible decisions based on this ground were found lawful.

 The Advocate General opinion in the above case was delivered on 5 December 2019 and stated that the new inadmissibility ground is against EU law, reiterating the stance of the HHC on this matter.
 The CJEU issued a judgement on 19 March 2020 and confirmed the above position.

 The NDGAP did not examine whether Serbia would be willing to readmit the applicant before issuing an inadmissibility decision based on this hybrid ground, despite this being a condition for a country to be considered a first country of asylum, according to Article 35 of the recast Asylum Procedures Directive.
 In all final inadmissibility cases based on the hybrid of the concepts of safe third country and first country of asylum, the NDGAP would not withdraw its inadmissibility decision despite the fact that Serbia officially refused to admit the applicants back.
 Instead, the former IAO’s and now the NDGAP’s alien policing department began an arbitrary practice of modifying internally the expulsion order issued by the former IAO’s or now the NDGAP’s asylum department by changing the destination country from Serbia to the country of origin of the applicants.
 Against such internal modification no effective legal remedy is available under domestic legislation.
-This means that Hungary not just automatically rejected all asylum claims, but it also expelled asylum seekers to their countries of origin (such as Afghanistan) without ever assessing their protection claim in substance.
-UNHCR itself also regards this practice to be in breach of the principle of non-refoulement and consequently “advised the European Border and Coast Guard Agency, Frontex, to refrain from supporting Hungary in the enforcement of return decisions which are not in line with international and EU law.”
-According to the TCN Act, such modification of expulsion order cannot be challenged at the court, the HHC however submitted an appeal and the Szeged Administrative and Labour court accepted it and referred a preliminary reference to the CJEU.
-Questions asked addressed several issues, such as for example whether non-initiation of the asylum procedure in Hungary after explicit rejection from Serbia is in line with the Asylum Procedures Directive, whether the modification of the expulsion decision and lack of judicial remedy is in line with Return Directive and whether the placement in the transit zone amounts to deprivation of liberty during asylum procedure and during an alien policing procedure.
+This means that Hungary not only automatically rejected all asylum claims, but it also expelled asylum seekers to their countries of origin (such as Afghanistan) without ever assessing their protection claims in substance.
+UNHCR itself also regards this practice to be in breach of the principle of non-refoulement and consequently ‘advised the European Border and Coast Guard Agency, Frontex, to refrain from supporting Hungary in the enforcement of return decisions which are not in line with international and EU law.’
+According to the TCN Act, such modification of an expulsion order cannot be challenged at the court, however the HHC submitted an appeal and the Szeged Administrative and Labour court accepted it and referred a preliminary reference to the CJEU.
+The questions asked addressed several issues, such as for example whether non-initiation of the asylum procedure in Hungary after explicit rejection from Serbia is in line with the Asylum Procedures Directive, whether the modification of the expulsion decision and the lack of judicial remedy in this context is in line with Return Directive and whether placement in the transit zone amounts to deprivation of liberty during asylum procedure and during an alien policing procedure.
 On 14 May 2020, the CJEU issued a judgement in which it ruled among other that this inadmissibility ground is unlawful, that asylum-seekers have a right to continue their asylum procedures once a third country refuses to take them back and that the lack of judicial oversight over the immigration authority’s arbitrary decisions on changing the destination of expulsion breaches the right to an effective remedy.

 Section 51(2)(f), and newly introduced Section 51(12) Asylum Act.